salvizj/Automarket.com/README.md

 <h1>Autosales-Web-page</h1>

 Welcome to Autosales-Web-page!
 This is an online automarketplace where users can create car listings, view other people's listings, and search for specific cars using filters.
-The application is built using Laravel, MySQL, JavaScript, and PHP.
+The application is built using Laravel, MySQL, JavaScript, PHP and Bootstrap.

 <h2>Features</h2>